Parallel algorithm for pattern matching problems under substring consistent equivalence relations: Introduction

 \section{Introduction}

-The string matching problem is a fundamental and a widely studied problem in computer science.
-Given a text $T$ and a pattern $P$, the string matching problem searches for all substrings of the text that match the pattern.
-Many matching functions that are used in different string matching problems, including exact~\cite{knuth1977fast}, parameterized~\cite{baker1996parameterized}, order-preserving~\cite{kim2014order, kubica2013linear} and cartesian-tree~\cite{park2019cartesian} matchings, fall under the class of \emph{substring consistent equivalence relations} (SCER)~\cite{matsuoka2016generalized}.
-An equivalence relation on strings is an SCER, if for any two strings $X$, $Y$ of equal length, $X[i:j]$ matches $Y[i:j]$, for all $1 \leq i \leq j < |X|$.
-Matsuoka~et~al.~\cite{matsuoka2016generalized} generalized the KMP algorithm~\cite{knuth1977fast} for pattern matching problems under SCER.
-They also investigated periodicity properties of string under SCER.
-Kikuchi~et~al.~\cite{kikuchi2020computing} proposed algorithms to compute the shortest and longest cover arrays for a given string under SCER.
-Hendrian~\cite{hendrian2020generalized} generalized Aho-Corasick algorithm for the dictionary matching under SCER.
+The string matching problem is fundamental and widely studied in computer science.
+Given a text and a pattern, the string matching problem searches for all substrings of the text that match the pattern.
+Many matching functions that are used in different string matching problems, including exact~\cite{knuth1977fast}, parameterized~\cite{baker1996parameterized}, order-preserving~\cite{kim2014order, kubica2013linear} and cartesian-tree~\cite{park2019cartesian} matchings, fall under the class of \emph{substring consistent equivalence relations} (SCERs)~\cite{matsuoka2016generalized}.
+An equivalence relation on strings is an SCER, if two strings $X$ and $Y$ match under the equivalence relation, then they have equal length and $X[i:j]$ matches $Y[i:j]$, for all $1 \leq i \leq j < |X|$.
+Matsuoka et al.~\cite{matsuoka2016generalized} generalized the KMP algorithm~\cite{knuth1977fast} for pattern matching problems under SCERs.
+They also investigated periodicity properties of strings under SCERs.
+Kikuchi et al.~\cite{kikuchi2020computing} proposed algorithms to compute the shortest and longest cover arrays for a given string under any SCER.
+Hendrian~\cite{hendrian2020generalized} generalized Aho-Corasick algorithm for the dictionary matching under SCERs.

 Vishkin proposed two algorithms for exact pattern matching, pattern matching by dueling~\cite{vishkin1985optimal} and pattern matching by sampling~\cite{vishkin1991deterministic}.
 Both algorithms match the pattern to a substring of the text from some positions which are determined by the property of the pattern, instead of its prefix or suffix as in, for instance, the KMP algorithm~\cite{knuth1977fast}.
 These algorithms are developed for parallel processing.